-What Happens After Someone Is Released For Driving While Suspended?
+What Happens After Someone Is Charged With Driving While Suspended?

-Because those charges are more readily plea bargained, they may resolve more quickly.
-The consequences and the different plea scenarios are pretty well defined.
+Because charges of driving with a suspended or revoked license are more readily plea bargained, they may resolve more quickly.
+Consequences and different plea scenarios are pretty well defined.
 I will review them with the client before we go into court so that we are prepared.
-We were talking about how these charges at the municipal court level can be more readily plea bargained if we did not get the person’s license restored.
-Otherwise, you might as well go to trial because those penalties, the minimums and the maximums are practically identical.
-The range of penalties in the superior court for indictable offenses is loose in practical terms.
-It does not make any difference.
+These charges at the municipal court level are more readily plea bargained if the defendant gets his or her driving privilege restored before the pending charge is resolved.
+Otherwise, you might as well go to trial, because minimum and maximum penalties are identical.
+While there is a greater apparent range of jail penalties for indictable charges (6-18 months), parole eligibility will make the difference less important in practical terms.

-Can Someone Avoid Jail For A Driving On A Suspended License Offense?
+Can Someone Avoid Jail for Driving on a Suspended License?

-How Can An Attorney Get The Best Possible Resolution In A Driving While Suspended Case?
+How Can an Attorney Get the Best Possible Resolution on a Driving While Suspended Case?

 The way the penalty structures for this driving while revoked business is very similar to that for a DWI in our state.
-There are very limited ranges of minimums and maximums.
-I know while most lawyers tend to plead these cases out, the only way I would do that is to consider what would be within the overall context of a particular case, but if these are standalone charges, there is no reason to plead guilty, I might as well go to trial and hope for a good outcome.
+There are very limited ranges of minimums and maximums, and no differences with stand-alone driving while suspended or revoked charges.
+While most lawyers tend to have their clients plead guilty, I would not.
+There is no reason to plead guilty.
+The case might as well go to trial and in hopes for a good outcome.

 For more information on Driving with a Suspended or Revoked License, get a free initial consultation by calling (732) 218-9090 today.